 What do you do with the bull calves?

-to back up that belief.
-In accordance with AHA, we care for all of our calves (Male or Female) in the same manner.
-This includes a stable and healthy start on milk that is rich with colostrum, they are then taken to a dry, warm, protected environment where they can be closely monitored to make certain that they are getting the proper amount of food and are not showing any signs of illness.
-After the male calves are stable and well, in accordance with our dairy's American Humane Certification Standards, they are then relocated to farms that specialize in raising bulls.
+In accordance with American Humane Standards, we care for all of our calves (male or female) in the same manner.
+This includes a stable and healthy start on milk that is rich with colostrum.
+They are then taken to a dry, warm, protected environment where they can be closely monitored to make certain that they are getting the proper amount of food and are not showing any signs of illness.
+After the male calves are stable and well, they are then moved to farms that specialize in raising bulls.

 How long do calves get to stay with their mothers?

 At Clover, our calves are cared for with the utmost attention from the moment they're born.
 Always within sight and sound of other calves, we ensure newborn calves are away from danger.
 Our dairy farms are audited and certified by the American Humane Association (AHA) which requires that our calves be taken to a warm protected area shortly after birth, where they are closely monitored to receive the proper amount of colostrum and ensure they don't show any signs of illness.
 Once our calves have been given the "green light" they enter a group pen with other calves.
 Each calf is very important to us, which is why we strive to keep them as safe, healthy, and, as protected as possible.